irrealis/notes/181218-0715-mst_vocab-scraper.md

     )

+# Here I attach to the database, create the tables, wire up the ORM.
 db_url = 'sqlite:///vocab.sqlite'
 engine = create_engine(db_url, echo = True)
 session = Session(engine)
 metadata.create_all(engine)
 Base.prepare(engine, reflect=True)

+# A mock vocabulary list.
+Needs to be populated with words.
 vocab_185604 = Vocab(id = 185604, description = '800 high frequency words GRE',)

+# A word that I'm going to put into the above vocabulary list.
 abdicate = Word(
   word = 'abdicate',
   short_blurb = '''Sometimes someone in power might decide to give up that power and step down from his or her position.
 When they do that, they abdicate their authority, giving up all duties and perks of the job.''',